zeusssz/hercules-obfuscator/README.md

 - **String to Expressions:** Transform string literals into complex mathematical expressions, making it nearly impossible to deduce their original meaning.

-- **Virtual Machinery:** Employs a sophisticated virtual machine environment to execute obfuscated code, adding a layer of execution complexity that challenges traditional analysis techniques.
+- **Virtual Machinery:** Employs a virtual machine environment to execute obfuscated code, adding a layer of execution complexity that challenges traditional analysis techniques.

 - **Wrap In Function:** Encapsulates entire scripts within a function, further obscuring the code's entry points and enhancing overall security.